-It is the purpose of every missionary serving at the Heber Valley Camp, to help Young Women:
+It is the purpose of every missionary serving at the Heber Valley Camp, to help the youth of the Church:

 Feel the Savior's Love